3WJR2/qodo_chevron_demo_repo/README.md

 The `docs/` folder contains two drop-in experiences that can be published via GitHub Pages and embedded anywhere with an `<iframe>`:

 - `docs/index.html` – an interactive sensor simulator you can control through `postMessage` or the exposed `window.assetMonitorEmbed` helpers.
-- `docs/qodo-feedback.html` – a pull-request viewer that calls the GitHub REST API to surface Qodo-authored review comments.
+- `docs/qodo-feedback.html` – a pull-request viewer that calls the GitHub REST API to surface Qodo-authored review comments and now renders the entire diff (via the Files API) directly inside the embed.
 Provide a token (optional) to raise rate limits or access private repos.

 ### Publishing instructions